-Special Collections and Archives materials are available for use in the Special Collections Reading Room, and are not circulated outside that room except for exhibitions in the Library or at other institutions.
-Special Collections and Archives staff retrieves all collection materials from its stacks and other storage spaces for researchers to use in the reading room.
+Special Collections & Archives materials are available for use in the Special Collections Reading Room, and do not circulate.
+Special Collections & Archives staff retrieves all collection materials from its stacks and other storage spaces for researchers to use in the reading room.
 To prepare for your visit, please review our Reading Room Guidelines below, as well as our Duplication Services.

-- Materials in Special Collections and Archives are non-circulating, and may only be consulted when the department is open.
-Materials requested within 30 minutes of closing will be available at 9:00 AM the following business day.
-See the Oviatt Library Service Desk Hours for our hours of operation.
+- Materials in Special Collections & Archives are non-circulating, and may only be consulted when the department is open.
+Materials requested 15 minutes before close will be available at 9:00 AM the following business day.

-- Staff will issue researchers a key to a locker to store personal belongings such as backpacks, purses, briefcases, computer cases, and loose articles of clothing.
+- Staff will issue researchers a locker key to store personal belongings such as backpacks, purses, briefcases, computer cases, and loose articles of clothing.

 - We prefer that your personal research material be stored in your locker.
 If necessary, staff can review and stamp personal research material before it is brought into the reading room.

 - Notes should be taken with the pencils and paper provided by reading room staff.
-For preservation reasons ink pens and mechanical pencils are strictly prohibited.
+Ink pens and mechanical pencils are strictly prohibited.

-- Digital cameras can be used with the flash turned off.
+- Digital and cell phone cameras can be used with the flash turned off.

 - Please respect others in the reading room.
 If you need to talk, please keep your voice low.